Biography

 Family

-There are six known children of Isrel Blackburn.
+There are six known children of Israel Blackburn.
 From the Illinois Death Indexes, the mothers of his youngest and oldest children are known.
 No record of a mother of the other four children has been found.

 • Gayland H Blackburn [son] (1842-1913) – He was the son of Charlotte Clay.
 He married Clara Thorn.
 They were the parents of 3 girls.
 He had numerous descendants, many of whom are alive today.

-• Isrel L Blackburn, Jr. [son] (1844-1885) – He never married.
+• Israel L Blackburn, Jr. [son] (1844-1885) – He never married.
 By 1880 he was living in Chicago working in the a dyer scourer and living with his younger brother Lincoln.
 His older brother, Gayland, was the administrator of his estate.
 He is buried in Main Street Cemetery.

 • Mary Cecelia Blackburn [daughter] (1850-after 1889) – She was married to Charles Keller or Kelly, of Chicago in December 1889 by Reverend Thomas Anderson.
 There is no record of children from this marriage.
 Mary was about 39 at the time of her marriage.
 No further account has been found for either Charles or Mary.